-The study from affilinet found that social media engagement has an influence on thirty-three percent of us every month, with one in ten influenced every day by what we see on social media.
+A study from affilinet finds that social media engagement influences 33% of us every month, with one in ten influenced every day by what we see on social media.

-Thirty-six percent of the 2,000 people involved in the study were found to be influenced by platforms such as Facebook, Twitter, LinkedIn and Pinterest every month, while 10% of the consumers, who were all aged 18+, were influenced every single day and a further 16% influenced weekly.
-This highlights the growing necessity for businesses to incorporate a social media strategy – particularly for engagement – into their marketing efforts.
+36% of the 2,000 people involved in the study are influenced by platforms such as Facebook, Twitter, LinkedIn and Pinterest every month, while 10% all aged 18+, are influenced every single day and a further 16% influenced weekly.
+This highlights the growing necessity for businesses to incorporate a social media strategy – particularly for engagement – into their marketing activity.

 Factors of influence – social media engagement